deepthiinduri/TRACK_THE_COVID/README.md

 <img src="https://github.com/deepthiinduri/TRACK_THE_COVID/blob/main/TRACK_THE_COVID/TRACK%20THE%20COVID%20LOGO.png">

-> **This Tracker Application helps in tracking and breaking chains of transmission of COVID-19.
+> **TRACK THE COVID Application helps in tracking and breaking chains of transmission of COVID-19.
 It uses maps and graphs to analyze the global distribution of covid-19.**
 >
 > **This tracker is designed to inform people regarding risks, best practices and relevant advisories related to coronavirus.**
 >
-> **It also helps to check the availability of vaccination centers in your area (India).**
+> **It helps to check the availability of vaccination centers in your area (India) and also shows Helplines, Regional Contacts and fetch covid-19 related news.**
+>
+> **It also has a feature of a Symptom Analyser in which it calculates the probability of an individual getting infected by covid-19.**

 ## Table of Contents